Catholic Hagiography

 the Saints

 Twenty-four canonized men and women across twenty centuries of Catholic history — martyrs and mystics, missionaries and reformers, scholars and servants of the poor.
-Each entry includes a life story, timeline, patronage, and traditional prayer.
+Each entry summarizes who they were, when they lived, and the feast day on which they are remembered.
+Full profiles are in progress.

 24Saints profiled